deanwampler/AkkaWebSampleExercise/README.md

 ## JavaScript Testing

 Although this app uses some JavaScript, we haven't included tests for it, which should be made dependents of the `test` target.

+## Web Tier

+The web tier uses simple HTML pages, JavaScript and AJAX.
+Possible enhancements would include using Lift or Play as web frameworks.
+Also, the AJAX calls could be replaced with HTML 5 WebSockets (only supported currently in Google Chrome and some other prerelease versions of other browsers).

+## PubSub

+A new feature on the Akka "head" is PubSub support with several back-ends.
+I didn't use this feature, since it's not yet in a released version of Akka, but it would be a natural feature to use for this example.